Boris Pasternak: World War II

 When the Luftwaffe began bombing Moscow, Pasternak immediately began to serve as a fire warden on the roof of the writer's building on Lavrushinski Street.
 According to Ivinskaya, he repeatedly helped to dispose of German bombs which fell on it.

 In 1943, Pasternak was finally granted permission to visit the soldiers at the front.
 He bore it well, considering the hardships of the journey (he had a weak leg from an old injury), and he wanted to go to the most dangerous places.
 He read his poetry and talked extensively with the active and injured troops.

-With the end of the war in 1945, the Soviet people expected to see the end of the devastation of Nazism, and hoped for the end of Stalin's purges.
-But sealed trains began carrying large numbers of prisoners to the Soviet Gulags.
-Some were Nazi collaborators who had fought under General Andrey Vlasov, but most were ordinary Soviet officers and men.
-Pasternak watched as ex-POWs were directly transferred from Nazi Germany to Soviet concentration camps.
-White émigrés who had returned due to pledges of amnesty were also sent directly to the Gulag, as were Jews from the Anti-Fascist Committee and other organizations.
-Many thousands of innocent people were incarcerated in connection with the Leningrad affair and the so-called doctors' plot, while whole ethnic groups were deported to Siberia.

 Pasternak later said, "If, in a bad dream, we had seen all the horrors in store for us after the war, we should not have been sorry to see Stalin fall, together with Hitler.
 Then, an end to the war in favour of our allies, civilized countries with democratic traditions, would have meant a hundred times less suffering for our people than that which Stalin again inflicted on it after his victory."